noisyboiler/wampy/README.rst

 .. image:: https://travis-ci.org/noisyboiler/wampy.svg?branch=master
     :target: https://travis-ci.org/noisyboiler/wampy

-wampy is a WAMP client that you can use in your web apps, microservices or just in a python shell.
+With **wampy** you can quickly and easily create your own WAMP clients, whether this is in a web app, a microservice, a script or just in a Python shell.

 WAMP
 ----